NeuromorphicProcessorProject/snn_toolbox/docs/source/guide/examples.rst

    - store model and dataset in a temporary folder on disk,
    - create a configuration file for SNN toolbox,
-   - call the main function of SNN toolbox to convert the trained ANN to an SNN and run it using some simulator backend.
+   - call the main function of SNN toolbox to convert the trained ANN to an SNN and run it using some simulator backend or neuromorphic hardware.

 More examples are included in a stand-alone `applications repository
 <https://github.com/NeuromorphicProcessorProject/snntoolbox_applications.git>`_.